Skip to main content

 Text columns

-Connected text frames
+Linked text frames (threaded text)

 We don’t support text flow over multiple elements or pages.